W. P. Carey School of Business

 The W. P. Carey School of Business is the business school of Arizona State University.
 It claims to be the largest business school in the United States, reporting over 460 faculty and more than 23,000 students from 120 countries.
-Established in 1955, the school was renamed for William Polk Carey following his $50 million gift in 2003.
+Established in 1955, the school was renamed for William P. Carey following his $50 million gift in 2003.

 History

 McCord Hall opened in 2013 as a home for the W. P. Carey School's MBA programs.

 The school began as the Department of Commerce in 1916, offering business courses and curriculum to students interested in a business career.
 In 1955, the College of Business Administration was established with 800 students.
 As the department expanded, Emil John Hilkert was tapped to serve as dean for six months, although Glenn D. Overman is regarded as its founding dean, having established most of the college's programs.

 In 1962, the school was accredited by the American Assembly of Collegiate Schools of Business (AACSB); by the early 2000s, it was one of the first AACSB-accredited business schools to offer fully online degrees.
 In 1968, it moved to a 90000 ft2 Business Administration building on the campus, which was enlarged with a 35000 ft2 addition in 1971.
 By the time a second, six-story building was completed in 1984, the College of Business Administration was the university's largest school.

 The school was endowed in 2003 with a $50 million pledge from the W. P. Carey Foundation, which renamed the school the W. P. Carey School of Business.
 At the time, the $50 million pledge was the second-largest single donation to any U.S. business school.
 The W. P. Carey Foundation has since committed an additional $50 million to the school, with $25 million in 2019 for career services and endowed academic chairs and another $25 million in 2024 to expand real estate programs.

 In 2013, the W. P. Carey School opened McCord Hall, a 129000 sqft facility featuring more classrooms for graduate programs and undergraduate honors students, team rooms, a career center, and outdoor assembly areas.
 The facility was named for Arizona philanthropist Sharon Dupont McCord and her late husband Bob McCord.

 Ohad Kadan was appointed dean in 2022.

 In 2024, the school launched the first master's degree program in artificial intelligence from a U.S. business school with its Master of Science in Artificial Intelligence in Business.